Turtlesome/GithubAPI/README.md

 ## Future development

   There is of course room for extending current functionalities getting more or specific information from github.
-Moreover there is need for providing some information into logs.
+Moreover, there is need for providing some information into logs.